li-tianshuo/zoeli_server/docs/source/group_server_summary.rst

 General Rule
 ----------------------
-* Never use ``sudo`` or ``su`` unless you approval from both Professor and RHCSA.
+* Never use ``sudo`` or ``su`` uunless you have approval from both the Professor and RHCSA.
-* If any of server is in high utilization and you need computation resources, contact Dr. Zoe Li or Tianshuo Li for coordination.
+* If any of the servers are in high utilization and you need computation resources, contact Dr. Zoe Li or Tianshuo Li for coordination.
-* Please use server 2 for computation tasks required GPU (e.g. modeling training, parallel processing), and server 1 for other tasks (e.g. downloading data, file processing).
-The disk on both server are shareable so please do not worry about data transferring stuff.
+* Please use server 2 for computation tasks requiring GPU (e.g. modeling training, parallel processing), and server 1 for other tasks (e.g. downloading data, file processing).
+The disks on both servers are shareable so please do not worry about data transferring stuff.